GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 VPC network peering connectivity to the `trusted landing VPC` is managed by the `vpc-peering-*.tf` files.
 Copy `vpc-peering-prod.tf` to `vpc-peering-staging.tf` and replace "prod" with "staging", where relevant.

-Configure the NVAs deployed or update the sample NVA config files ([ew1](data/nva-startup-script-ew1.tftpl) and [ew4](data/nva-startup-script-ew1.tftpl)), thus making sure they support the new subnets.
+Configure the NVAs deployed or update the sample [NVA config file](data/nva-startup-script.tftpl) making sure they support the new subnets.

 DNS configurations are managed in the `dns-*.tf` files.
 Copy the `dns-prod.tf` to `dns-staging.tf` and replace within the files "prod" with "staging", where relevant.